You Belong to Me (JX song)

 "You Belong to Me" is a song by British dance DJ Jake Williams, performed under the name JX.
-Featuring vocals from English singer Shèna, it was released in March 1995 by Hooj Choons as a single and reached number 17 in the United Kingdom, number one in Spain, and number 15 in both the Netherlands and Ireland.
-On the Eurochart Hot 100, the single peaked at number 25.
-Outside Europe, "You Belong to Me" peaked at number four in Australia.
+Featuring vocals from English singer Shèna, it was released as a single in March 1995 by label Hooj Choons and reached number 17 in the United Kingdom, number one in Spain, and number 11 in the Netherlands.
+Outside Europe, "You Belong to Me" peaked at number four in Australia and number five in Israel.
 A black-and-white music video was produced to promote the single.

 Critical reception

-British magazine Music Week wrote, "A Euro-pop/techno tune boasting the same furious breakbeats as predecessor "Son of a Gun" but without the force to propel it quite as high in the charts."
+British magazine Music Week wrote, "A Euro-pop/techno tune boasting the same furious breakbeats as predecessor 'Son of a Gun' but without the force to propel it quite as high in the charts."
 Iestyn George from NME noted its "nose-bleeding rhythms", "stabbing synth-patterns" and "jarring vocals", adding that the song "is the sort of relentless Eurotrash custom-made to cause mayhem in Scotland (home of the rave) and send the rest of us scuttling for the Anderson shelters."